f5devcentral/f5-big-iq-lab/docs/class5/module11/lab5.rst

 | Existing Role Name                                         | testrole1                |
 +------------------------------------------------------------+--------------------------+

+.. warning:: Make sure you use a strong enough password for BIG-IP Password (see https://support.f5.com/csp/article/K10612010)

 .. note:: Your values may differ from the example above

 .. image:: pictures/lab-5-4.png